Entertainment

 Want to show Netflix that you REALLY like a show or movie?
 Here’s how.

-Previously, when you had an opinion about something on Netflix, you were only been able to give it a thumbs up, a thumbs down, or tell anyone who’ll listen.
-But now the streaming platform has added an extra choice to the mix.
+Previously, when you had an opinion about something on Netflix, you could only give it a thumbs up or down or tell anyone who’ll listen.
+But now, the streaming platform has added an extra choice.

-Once fully rolled out, the feature will be available on desktop, TV, Android, and iOS.
+The feature is available on desktops, smart TVs, Android, and iOS.
 Let’s discuss how to use double thumbs up on Netflix.

 Where to find Netflix’s double thumbs up button